Adrian-Ng/Adrian-Ng.github.io/_java/VaR/04-var-volatility.md

 classes: wide
 ---

-We calculate daily volatility as the __standard deviation__ of daily returns, which we implement in [PercentageChange.java](https://adrian.ng/java/var/intro/#percentagechange)
+We calculate daily volatility as the _standard deviation_ of the __daily percentage change__ (= daily returns) of the stock price.
+Our implement implmentation for returning the daily percentage change is defined in the class [PercentageChange.java](https://adrian.ng/java/var/intro/#percentagechange)

 ## Equal Weighted Variance

-The squared volatility (=variance) can be caluclated using a simple weighted model:
+The squared volatility (=variance) can be calculated using a simple weighted model:

 $$
 \sigma^2_n = \frac{1}{m}\sum_{i=1}^m u^2_{n-i}
 $$

+This squares each percentage change and returns the average of all these elements.

 ```java
 public class VolatilityEW extends VolatilityAbstract {